 Spy away! pic.twitter.com/Tl9AsSP2aZ

-Things get worse when a person is added to a conference call and to avoid being listened to, they hit the power button or volume button to end or silence the call.
-As by doing so, they end up broadcasting not only the audio but the video as well.
+Things get worse when a person is added to a conference call, and to avoid being listened to, they hit the power button or volume button to end or silence the call.
+By doing so, they end up broadcasting not only the audio but the video as well.
 On top of that, if a person is signed-in to FaceTime with the same account on multiple devices, they end up being potentially more vulnerable to the bug.